wandyezj/wandyezj.github.io/writing/software-extensibility.md

 The iframe can also set a [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) to restrict web access.

 Use browser [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) to store which extensions were added.

+Messages between the Host and client:

+Each operation is given a unique id.

+Each operation sends the following information to the Host:

+- operation id
+- operation name
+- arguments as key value pairs

+Each operation is given a result:

+- success or error message
+- optional return value

+Can results of operations be used to naturally build up a dependency graph of operations?
+This can then be used to auto queue operations in the right order until a value is finally needed